Congenital insensitivity to pain with anhidrosis: Differential diagnosis

 The absence of or significantly reduced sweating in CIPA patients can be used for a differential diagnosis.

 Treatment

 There is no treatment for CIPA.
 Attention to injuries to prevent infection and worsening is necessary.

+Anaesthetic management

+Some patients with CIPA have been operated on without anesthesia, but the patient's anxiety might still need to be alleviated in these cases.
+Patients might have tactile hyperesthesia, in which case anesthesia is necessary.
+Bradycardia, hypotension, and hyperthermia also require management/attention, before, during, and after surgery.

 Epidemiology

 Worldwide several hundred cases have been reported, but the exact prevalence is unknown.
+According to a study, congenital insensitivity to pain with anhydrosis occurs in about 1 out of 125 million births.
 The condition is inherited and is most common among Negev Arabs aka Negev Bedouins.

-For Japan, the prevalence is estimated at 1/600,000-950,000.
+For Japan, the prevalence is estimated at 1/600,000–950,000.
 Approximately 20% of people with CIPA die of hyperthermia by age 3.

-Anaesthetic Management

-Some patients have been operated without anesthesia, but anxiety might still need to be alleviated.

-Patients might have tactical hyperesthesia, in which case anesthesia necessary.

-Bradycardia, hypotension, and hyperthermia also require management/attention, before, during and after surgery.